paragadev/whatsappbot-twilio-php-health/README.md

 Waiting in line at a hospital to book medical consultations and pay for them can be quite annoying.
 Post online registration and appointment, payments can also be done in a seamless manner over WhatsApp Bot.

-## What does existing solution do to help patients and care providers
+# What does existing solution do to help patients and care providers?

+Existing solution enables care providers such as small hospitals, clinics or even individual doctors to deliver patient experience over WhatsApp in terms of:
+1. Online registration - in case of first visit
+2. Profile update such as Photo and Address.
+3. Online appointment
+4. In person appointment
+5. Viewing health record history
+6. Viewing upcoming appointments

+In addition to above capabilities, it provides additional endpoints which care providers EMR/HMS can leverage to send various types of information back to patient WhatsApp.
+They could reminders related to appointment, billing, medicines or general followup with patients to keep the engagement going.

+Below are few snapshots for reference: